ANCORA: Learning to Question via Manifold-Anchored Self-Play for Verifiable Reasoning: Curriculum Bandit Analysis: Discounted UCB on a Lipschitz DAG

 \subsection{Two-Gate Bounded Reward}

 Given a candidate $x$ with rollout pass-rate $p(x)$, the trainer assigns the two-gate reward

 where $H(x)\in\{0,1\}$ is the reusable hard gate (struct-sim $<1$, non-duplicate) and $A(x)\in\{0,1\}$ is the pool-admission gate.
-Boundedness $R_t\in[0,1]$ is the only property the regret proof exploits.
+Boundedness $R_t\in[0,1]$ is the only property the surrogate argument exploits.
 The $\beta$-mixing keeps credit flowing to productive intermediate nodes even when rollouts score $u_\tau=0$ but still successfully admit a novel seed.
 We emphasize that $R_t(x)$ here is the \emph{backed-up reward} credited along the sampled path and used to update $s_t(q)$ in Equation~\eqref{eq:discount_recursion}; it is distinct from the selection-time UCB index $U_t(q)$ in Equation~\eqref{eq:discount_ucb_index}, and from the bounded additive selection priors (ZPD kernel, kinship prior, neighborhood cold-start fallback) that the production code adds to $U_t$ but not to $R_t$ (\S\ref{subsec:production_deviations}).
-The regret proof only requires $R_t\in[0,1]$; it places no restriction on the priors attached to $U_t$ beyond boundedness.
+The surrogate argument only requires $R_t\in[0,1]$; it places no restriction on the priors attached to $U_t$ beyond boundedness.

 After a rollout of depth $L$ along a sampled action path $(v_0,a_0),\ldots,(v_L,a_L)$, discounted path backup credits each ancestor action with

 Because \eqref{eq:discounted_backup} is itself in $[0,1]$ and is a deterministic function of the rollout outcome, it merely rebrands the terminal reward at each intermediate node and does not break the bandit structure.